I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltcloseclientport.md

 <p>None </p>

 ## -remarks
-<p>A minifilter driver normally calls <b>FltCloseClientPort</b> from the <i>DisconnectNotifyCallback</i> routine that it registered when it called <a href="https://msdn.microsoft.com/library/windows/hardware/ff541931">FltCreateCommunicationPort</a>.
+<p>A minifilter driver normally calls <b>FltCloseClientPort</b> from the <i>DisconnectNotifyCallback</i> routine that it registered when it called <a href="..\fltkernel\nf-fltkernel-fltcreatecommunicationport.md">FltCreateCommunicationPort</a>.
 The Filter Manager calls the <i>DisconnectNotifyCallback</i> routine whenever the user-mode handle count for the client port reaches zero or when the minifilter driver is about to be unloaded. </p>

 <p><b>FltCloseClientPort</b> closes a communication client port that was created by the minifilter driver's <i>ConnectNotifyCallback</i> routine. </p>

 <p>On input, the <i>ClientPort</i> parameter is a pointer to a variable containing the opaque handle for the client port to be closed.
-To ensure that any messages sent by <a href="https://msdn.microsoft.com/library/windows/hardware/ff544378">FltSendMessage</a> are synchronized properly when the communication client port is being closed, <b>FltCloseClientPort</b> sets this variable to <b>NULL</b>. </p>
+To ensure that any messages sent by <a href="..\fltkernel\nf-fltkernel-fltsendmessage.md">FltSendMessage</a> are synchronized properly when the communication client port is being closed, <b>FltCloseClientPort</b> sets this variable to <b>NULL</b>. </p>

 <p>This routine disconnects a specific connection from the minifilter driver.
-To close the handle for the minifilter driver's server port, which listens for incoming connections, use <a href="https://msdn.microsoft.com/library/windows/hardware/ff541871">FltCloseCommunicationPort</a>. </p>

-<p>A minifilter driver normally calls <b>FltCloseClientPort</b> from the <i>DisconnectNotifyCallback</i> routine that it registered when it called <a href="https://msdn.microsoft.com/library/windows/hardware/ff541931">FltCreateCommunicationPort</a>.
-The Filter Manager calls the <i>DisconnectNotifyCallback</i> routine whenever the user-mode handle count for the client port reaches zero or when the minifilter driver is about to be unloaded. </p>

-<p><b>FltCloseClientPort</b> closes a communication client port that was created by the minifilter driver's <i>ConnectNotifyCallback</i> routine. </p>

-<p>On input, the <i>ClientPort</i> parameter is a pointer to a variable containing the opaque handle for the client port to be closed.
-To ensure that any messages sent by <a href="https://msdn.microsoft.com/library/windows/hardware/ff544378">FltSendMessage</a> are synchronized properly when the communication client port is being closed, <b>FltCloseClientPort</b> sets this variable to <b>NULL</b>. </p>

-<p>This routine disconnects a specific connection from the minifilter driver.
-To close the handle for the minifilter driver's server port, which listens for incoming connections, use <a href="https://msdn.microsoft.com/library/windows/hardware/ff541871">FltCloseCommunicationPort</a>. </p>
+To close the handle for the minifilter driver's server port, which listens for incoming connections, use <a href="..\fltkernel\nf-fltkernel-fltclosecommunicationport.md">FltCloseCommunicationPort</a>. </p>

 ## -requirements
 <table>